Skip to content

 3. Hammer stapler ($30–45): This dispenses staples with a swift hammer action when you’re applying tar paper or felt to a roof.

-6. Pry bar ($15–40): Use a pry bar or tear-off bar to remove nails and old roofing materials.
+6. Pry bar ($15–40): Use a pry bar or tear-off bar to remove roofing nails and other old roofing materials.

 7. Straight-blade utility knife ($5–25): It’s simple, but a utility knife is one of the most essential tools for cutting shingles and other non-metal roofing materials like underlayment.

-8. Hammer ($10–30): Hammers help you complete detail work and can fit into areas that a nail gun can’t reach.
+8. Hammer ($10–30): A roofing hammer helps you complete detail work and can fit into areas that a nail gun can’t reach.

-9. Galvanized roofing nails ($5–50/box): These nails are coated with zinc to prevent rusting—they’re the best nails for securing shingles and other roofing materials.
+9. Galvanized roofing nails ($5–50/box): These roofing nails are coated with zinc to prevent rusting.
+They’re the best nails for securing shingles and other roofing materials.

 10. Chalk line ($5–20): A chalk line dispenses a long piece of string that’s covered in chalk.
 When you snap the string onto a flat surface, it draws a straight line in chalk—and that helps you ensure accurate placement and cuts on roofs.